Guest House in Durban

 Hosting Guests like yourself for more than 15 Years

-Look no more for Durban Accommodation.
+Look no more for Guest House Accommodation in Durban.
 A great alternative to Hotel accommodation in Durban - you have just found one of Durban's popular GuestHouse / bed and breakfast to stay and make your accommodation home.

 You are looking for clean, cheap (reasonably priced), professional, accredited accommodation, with friendly folk and sound bed and a good breakfast.
 Look no further - you have arrived at your destination.